livinter/MyNQL/README.md

 You tell about all the realtions you know, and ask about all the (indirect) relations you like to know.

+For example you have categorys of customers, customer_attributes, merchants, merchent_attributes, products, places, areas, promotions, interests.
+Now you just connect what belongs together.

 All nodes need to be organized as tuples in the format (name, category)

 You can do relations between those nodes using: